moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/vocabulary/js-vocabulary.md

 DM: and: `text, text ${ 'any expression here will be coerced to a String' } more text` -->

-## short-circuit evaluation
+## short-circuiting evaluation
-In JavaScript, short-circuiting is the evaluation of an expression from left to right with || and && operators.
+the evaluation of an expression from left to right with || and && operators.
 If the condition is met and the rest of the conditions won't affect the already evaluated result, the expression will short-circuit and return that result (value)
+DM: todoDM: concise examples from my Anki